Alinaconst/alina-website/content/_index.md

             * Hiring AI, LLMs, Science, Engineering experts across Paris, London and Palo Alto.
             * Mistral AI: are providing customisable AI solutions to comapnies all over the world.
 Mistral AI is founded by scientists from Google Deep Mind and Meta to provide open-source generative AI models to empower developers and enterprises to build the future.

-        - title: Senior Technical Recruiter (Software & Artifiical Intelligence)
+        - title: Senior Technical Recruiter (Software & Artificial Intelligence)
           company: Apple
           # company_url: 'https://apple.com'
           company_logo: apple